 Copywriting is an art.
 It’s not an easy task to sit down in front of a blank piece of paper and write, let alone write compelling sales copy that will convert readers into customers.
 Sometimes going back to the basics is the best place to start.
 This is true not just for the beginner, but for experienced writers too.
 Why?
-Because every writer should fine tune their copywriting skills in order to keep up with the changing landscape of online content marketing.
+Because every writer should fine-tune their copywriting skills in order to keep up with the changing landscape of online content marketing.

 Here are some basic copywriting components that content writers can use.

 Know Your Audience: Create a persona.
-A persona is a customer on paper designed to help marketers target an specific audience.
+A persona is a customer on paper designed to help marketers target a specific audience.
 Companies that know their audience and what they want have already conquered a huge writer block battle.
 Taking the time to get to know the persona of your reader will make your article worthwhile and meaningful.
 Research indicates that 71 percent of companies that exceed business and sales goals have updated personas on file.
-These fictional customers help them fine tune their content and fully understand their customer.
+These fictional customers help them fine-tune their content and fully understand their customer.
 For example, you don’t want to write to the same way to farmers and interior designers.
 Writers within companies that know their customer will target that customer with content that matters to them.

 Use Important Keywords: Keywords can make or break your copywriting success.
 Writers need to be aware of their industry’s important keywords and learn how to incorporate them into their blogs, web content and all online material.
 This is important because Google, the top search engine ranks websites based on the type of content, consistency of content, natural use of keyword content among other things.
 If keywords are used successfully, Google will reward companies with higher listings on a search.
 There are websites like Google Keyword Tool and SEO Quake that are designed to help companies find the right keywords.

 Break Up Content: Breaking content into small sections using bullets and subheads is more effective than larger paragraphs full of information.
-Smaller sections makes the information easier to read, understand and remember.
+Smaller sections make the information easier to read, understand and remember.
 And, it is a very effective way to create curiosity for products.
 White space is important to let the eye breathe or scan the information.
 If it is pleasing to the eye they will continue to click and go deeper into the website.
 Bullets are short, condensed copy that usually is found after the headlines and can be a very important part of conversion rates.
 Use bullets for:

 - Product features and details